ibm-cloud-docs/assistant/deploy-phone.md

 # Integrating with phone ![Plus or higher plans only](images/plus.png)
 {: #deploy-phone}

-Add a phone integration so your assistant can answer when your customers call.
+By adding the phone integration to your assistant, you can make your assistant available to customers over the phone.
 {: shortdesc}

+When you add the phone integration to your assistant, you can automatically generate a working phone number that is automatically connected to your assistant.
+Or, if you prefer, you can connect the assistant to your existing infrastructure by configuring an existing Session Initiation Protocol (SIP) trunk.

+A SIP trunk is equivalent to an analog telephone line, except it uses Voice over Internet Protocol (VoIP) to transmit voice data and can support multiple concurrent calls.
+The trunk can connect to the public switched telephone network (PSTN) or your company's on-premises private branch exchange (PBX).
+If you choose to generate a free phone number for your assistant, a SIP trunk is automatically provisioned from IntelePeer.
+You can also choose to use an existing SIP trunk from a provider such as IntelePeer, Genesys, or Twilio.

+Generating a free phone number is available only with new phone integrations.
+If you have an existing phone integration and you want to switch to a free phone number, you must delete the existing integration and create a new one.
+{: note}

-When your customer makes a phone call through a Session Initiation Protocol (SIP) trunk that you configure, the phone integration answers.
-The integration converts output from your dialog from text to voice by using the {{site.data.keyword.texttospeechfull}} service.
+When your customer makes a phone call using the telephone number connected to your assistant, the phone integration answers.
+The integration converts output from your assistant into voice audio by using the {{site.data.keyword.texttospeechfull}} service.
 The audio is sent to the telephone network through the SIP trunk.
-When the customer replies, voice is converted to text by using the {{site.data.keyword.speechtotextfull}} service.
+When the customer replies, the voice input is converted into text by using the {{site.data.keyword.speechtotextfull}} service.

 This feature is available only to Plus or Enterprise plan users.
 Note that {{site.data.keyword.speechtotextshort}} and {{site.data.keyword.texttospeechshort}} charges are included in the cost of a [monthly active user](/docs/assistant?topic=assistant-services-information#services-information-user-based-plans) (MAU).